The Fishman Beley Family Law Primer aims at easing you up with the language and terminology used in custody cases. The topics we deal with here are:

 The forgoing is a simple list which is by no means exhaustive.
 There are hundreds of sample parenting plans and templates on the internet.
 The Department of Justice has an online Parenting Plan Tool which is a good start.

-The trick is to ensure that your plan is individually suited to your family’s needs and takes into account the actual law in your jurisdiction.
+The trick to a good Parenting Plan is to form a balance between the needs of the family, as a whole, and abiding by the laws.
 The lawyers at Fishman Beley have the experience to help you with your parenting plan.